Cover Story | The 2017 High Blood Pressure Guideline: Risk Reduction Through Better Management

 Tweet this article: Tweet

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Exercise, Hypertension, Sleep Apnea
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Exercise, Hypertension, Sleep Apnea

-Keywords: ACC Publications, Cardiology Magazine, Advisory Committees, African Americans, Algorithms, American Heart Association, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Antihypertensive Agents, Aortic Diseases, Atrial Fibrillation, Atrial Natriuretic Factor, Blood Pressure, Calcium Channel Blockers, Cardiovascular Diseases, Cerebral Hemorrhage, Chlorthalidone, Comorbidity, Counseling, Decision Making, Decision Support Systems, Clinical, Diabetes Mellitus, Diastole, Diuretics, Electronic Health Records, Ethnic Groups, European Continental Ancestry Group, Exercise, Follow-Up Studies, Heart Failure, Heart Valve Diseases, Hispanic Americans, Hyperaldosteronism, Hypertension, Kidney Transplantation, Life Style, Masked Hypertension, Metabolic Syndrome X, Myocardial Infarction, Myocardial Ischemia, National Heart, Lung, and Blood Institute (U.S.), Nursing Homes, Organizational Innovation, Patient Care Team, Peripheral Vascular Diseases, Physician Assistants, Point-of-Care Systems, Potassium, Pregnancy, Prehypertension, Prevalence, Primary Health Care, Proliferating Cell Nuclear Antigen, Quality Improvement, Quality of Life, Registries, Renal Insufficiency, Chronic, Risk Assessment, Risk Factors, Self Care, Sleep Apnea, Obstructive, Sodium, Sodium Chloride Symporter Inhibitors, Stroke, Systole, Telemedicine, Thiazides, Weight Loss, White Coat Hypertension, Writing
+Keywords: ACC Publications, Cardiology Magazine, Advisory Committees, African Americans, Algorithms, American Heart Association, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Antihypertensive Agents, Aortic Diseases, Atrial Fibrillation, Atrial Natriuretic Factor, Blood Pressure, Calcium Channel Blockers, Cardiovascular Diseases, Cerebral Hemorrhage, Chlorthalidone, Comorbidity, Counseling, Decision Making, Decision Support Systems, Clinical, Diabetes Mellitus, Diastole, Diuretics, Electronic Health Records, Ethnic Groups, European Continental Ancestry Group, Exercise, Follow-Up Studies, Heart Failure, Heart Valve Diseases, Hispanic Americans, Hyperaldosteronism, Hypertension, Kidney Transplantation, Life Style, Masked Hypertension, Metabolic Syndrome, Myocardial Infarction, Myocardial Ischemia, National Heart, Lung, and Blood Institute (U.S.), Nursing Homes, Organizational Innovation, Patient Care Team, Peripheral Vascular Diseases, Physician Assistants, Point-of-Care Systems, Potassium, Pregnancy, Prehypertension, Prevalence, Primary Health Care, Proliferating Cell Nuclear Antigen, Quality Improvement, Quality of Life, Registries, Renal Insufficiency, Chronic, Risk Assessment, Risk Factors, Self Care, Sleep Apnea, Obstructive, Sodium, Sodium Chloride Symporter Inhibitors, Stroke, Systole, Telemedicine, Thiazides, Weight Loss, White Coat Hypertension, Writing